JimmyCarter5417/leetcode/article/Kth Smallest Element in a Sorted Matrix.md

-# Kth Smallest Element in a Sorted Matrix
+# kth smallest element in a sorted matrix

 ## Solution 1 : Heap
 Here is the step of my solution: